Statistics Notebook

 Sample Size Calculation

-Run this before the experiment — do not stop early when you see a significant result.
+Run this before the experiment.
+Do not stop early when you see a significant result.

 from statsmodels.stats.power import TTestIndPower